Firehed/u2f-php/README.md

 ## Tests

-If you are using Arcanist, `arc unit` workflows will work as expected.

-Otherwise, all tests are in the `tests/` directory and can be run with `vendor/bin/phpunit tests/`.
+All tests are in the `tests/` directory and can be run with `vendor/bin/phpunit`.

 ## License